MicrosoftDocs/architecture-center/docs/example-scenario/ai/build-deploy-social-media-analytics-solution-content.md

 1. Apache Spark pools in Azure Synapse Analytics are used to process and enrich the data.

-1. The Apache Spark pools use the following services:
+1. The Spark pools use the following services:
-   - Azure Cognitive Service for Language, for named entity recognition (NER), key phrase extraction, and sentiment analysis.
+   - Azure Cognitive Service for Language, for named entity recognition (NER), key phrase extraction, and sentiment analysis
-   - Translator, to translate text.
+   - Azure Cognitive Services Translator, to translate text
-   - Azure Maps, to link data to geographical coordinates.
+   - Azure Maps, to link data to geographical coordinates

 1. The enriched data is stored in Data Lake.